 However there are many areas where the lack of a strong centre and proper governance has left gaps in our response to the new legislation:

 Example 1: PebblePad.
 There is no support model or hegemonic best practice for this system.
-The official help desk takes no responsibility for the system and Faculties have had to develop make shift help desks.
+The official help desk takes little to no responsibility for the system and Faculties have had to develop make shift help desks.
 We have close to 3500 students in our Faculty alone using a system which is inherently risky(being that it revolves around the flows of personal data into the community).
 Lots of the processes are variable, ill defined and by its nature involve sharing data.
 Even the act of someone requesting a new supervisor is not codified and we are merely in a perpetual holding pattern.
 No DPIA has been written on the system as of 01/07/2019.

 Example 2: A worryingly high amount of our core tools do not have DPIAs, The ones that do only have them for the simplest of processes attached to them and avoid the more risky processes in entirety whilst promising to revisit these at some point.